Yellow arrow points to 2.75" FFAR in flight (USAF Photo)

 All electric instrumentation – no vacuum system

-60 amp alternators (C-337 had 50 amp systems)
+60 amp alternators (C-337 had 50 amp generator systems)

 Larger cowl flaps for rear engine: aided cooling on hot days and slow flight at low altitude